IanHopkinson/ihutilities/README.md

 # TODO

+* Add logging
-* Document functions with a docstring
+* Document functions with a docstring (prepare for Sphinx, even if we don't use it now https://pythonhosted.org/an_example_pypi_project/sphinx.html).
+Start with config_db
 * read_db should take templated queries (using the appropriate placeholder and data supplied separately)
 * read_db should only allow select statements
 * Extend testing to git_utils
 * Extend testing to io_utils
 * Get ETL_framework to accept a function as a data source
 * Add in some ngram functionality
+* make a survey_csv.py function